Human Rights in Health and Social Care

 Collaborating with Social Workers

-Discharge planning must follow a holistic approach where social workers ensure inclusiveness, addressing the emotional, psychological, and practical needs of people and their families.
-Social workers collaborate with the local authority, resources, care providers, and community sector organisations to provide emotional support to create a safe network for people post-discharge.
-They help locate necessary resources such as home care, medical equipment and community support, ensuring people have everything they need to continue their recovery.
+Discharge planning must follow a holistic approach.
+Social workers ensure inclusiveness and address the emotional, psychological, and practical needs of people and their families.
+They collaborate with the local authority, resources, care providers, and community sector organisations to provide emotional support and create a safe network for people post-discharge.
+They help locate necessary resources such as home care, medical equipment, and community support, ensuring people have everything they need to continue their recovery.

 Effective discharge planning led by social workers has been linked to lower readmission rates.
 By ensuring that people have the right support and resources, social workers help prevent complications that could lead to readmission, improving overall healthcare outcomes.